 Judicial Skills

-- Legal interpretation and analysis
+- Legal reasoning and interpretation

-- Court management
+- Courtroom management and decorum

 - Mediation and conciliation

-Personal Qualities Valued
+Personal Qualities

 Educational Qualifications